Stoker 1st Class

 21

-Ernest joined the Royal Navy on 19 May 1913 at the age of 18 years and 2 months as a “Sto 2c” when he entered HMS PEMBROKE ll in Chatham, Kent.
-On 28 October 1913 drafted to HMS VULCAN and while on board on 7 May 1914 advanced to “Sto 1c”.
-On 15 April 1915 to HMS DOLPHIN for 11 days before joining HMS MAIDSTONE on 27 April with a return to DOLPHIN on 30 November 1915.
-On 25 March 1916 back to MAIDSTONE for E37.
+Ernest joined the Royal Navy on 19 May 1913 at the age of 18 years and 2 months as a Stoker Second Class when he entered HMS PEMBROKE ll in Chatham, Kent.
+On 28 October 1913 he was drafted to HMS VULCAN and while on board on 7 May 1914 he was advanced to Stoker First Class.
+On 15 April 1915 he was drafted to HMS DOLPHIN for 11 days before joining HMS MAIDSTONE on 27 April with a return to DOLPHIN on 30 November 1915.
+On 25 March 1916 he was back to MAIDSTONE for HMS E37.

 Ernest Ellender, Stoker 1c, Service Number K19308 aged 21 years “Crossed The Bar” with 29 of his shipmate’s.